alistar/STTM-Insight/README.md

 streamlit run model/sttm_streamlit.py
 ```

 After the last command you should be able to connect to the web-app and interact with it.
-The app should pop-up in your internet browser but if not, you can manually got to the given local URL through "http://localhost:8509".
+The app should pop-up in your internet browser but if not, you can manually go to the given local URL streamlit indicates such as "http://localhost:8509".

 You can run a demo by pressing the big bottom in the middle of the page "Extract 4 topics using Glove+K-means method".
 This will load a test data-set which contains 3k article titles chosen from 4 different New York Times sections, perform sentence embedding using Glove and finally finding 4 clusters using K-means clustering.
 The the WordCloud of the 4 clusters/topics will be shown along with their top 10 most frequent words.